kirisky/timingsystem/README.md

 ## Docker
 The project supports docker with `Dockerfile`.
-For example, you can use the following command to build the image on Google Cloud.
+For example, you can use the following command to build the project as a docker image on your Google Cloud.
 ```bash
 gcloud builds submit --tag gcr.io/The Id of your project on the GoogleCloud/timingsystem-image
 ```

 ## Screens